dwightjack/yuzu/docs/packages/yuzu/README.md

 In this case you can use the `setRef` method to link a child component's instance to its parent.

-As bonus point, when the parent's `destroy` method is executed, every children's `destroy` method is called as well before tearing down the instance (`destroy` is an async method).
+As bonus point, when the parent's `destroy` method is executed, every children's `destroy` method is called as well.

+!> Yuzu will ensure that all child components have been destroyed before tearing down the parent.

 Here is a full example: